carolina-suite/node-server-start/README.md

 * `src`: A good place for your js files.
 * `tailwind`: Tailwind config in `tailwind/tailwind.js` and styles in`tailwind/styles.css`.
 * `webpack.js`: Exports to include in the site's webpack build.
+* `index.js`: Required but can be blank.
+Will be ran whenever the site is started, so its good place to put `setInterval` entries.

 ## Configuration #